 Logistic regression will be used to estimate the PS.
 The list of potential covariates for the PS model can be found in Section 4.7.
-Including these variables will reduce bias and enhance the precision of the estimated treatment effect (57).
+Including these variables will reduce bias and enhance the precision of the estimated treatment effect (58).

-The PS will be used to apply PS weighting to balance baseline patient characteristics between inhaled treprostinil and SOC groups.
-This application creates a pseudo-population in which the distribution of observed baseline covariates is independent of treatment assignment and permits estimation of the marginal treatment effect given that all confounders are appropriately accounted for in the PS model (58).
+The PS will be used to calculate the stabilised inverse probability of treatment weights (IPTW) to balance baseline patient characteristics between inhaled treprostinil and SOC groups.
+Application of IPTW creates a pseudo-population in which the distribution of observed baseline covariates is independent of treatment assignment and permits estimation of the marginal treatment effect of the outcome, given that all confounders are appropriately accounted for in the PS model (59).
 The weights are calculated separately for those in the inhaled treprostinil and SOC group as: Treated group (Treprostinil)=1, Comparator group=PS/(1-PS).
-This method results in the estimation of the ATT (59-62).
+This method results in the estimation of the ATT (60-63).

-To assess the balance of observed potential confounders between the exposure categories in the weighted sample, standardised mean differences (SMDs) for all covariates will be calculated and assessed.
-Balance diagnostics in covariates will be investigated before any outcome analyses are carried out.
+To assess the balance of observed potential confounders between the exposure categories in the weighted sample using IPTW, standardised mean differences (SMDs) for all covariates will be calculated and assessed.
+Balance diagnostics in covariates will be reported before any outcome analyses are carried out.

-Absolute SMDs above 0.25 will be interpreted as unacceptable imbalance, while imbalances between 0.1 and 0.25 will be interpreted as moderate imbalance (63).
-If at least 1 covariate's SMD is higher than 0.25 or if $\geq$ 10% of the included covariates' SMDs are higher than 0.1, the average treatment effect on the overlap population (ATO) will be estimated in addition to the ATT and will become the primary analysis approach.
+Absolute SMDs above 0.25 will be interpreted as inacceptable imbalance, while imbalances between 0.1 and 0.25 will be interpreted as moderate imbalance (64).
+If at least 1 covariate's SMD is higher than 0.25 or if \geq 10% of the included covariates' SMDs are higher than 0.1, the average treatment effect in the overlap population (ATO) will be estimated in addition to the ATT and will become the primary analysis approach.
 If <10% but >0% of the included covariates' SMDs are higher 0.1, the ATO will be provided as a supplementary analysis for the primary endpoint.